We are workplace discrimination attorneys that fight for employee rights.

 The Genie Harrison Law Firm is a nationally recognized employment and civil rights law firm.

-To speak to an employment lawyer about your rights and options after an unjust job termination, call our staff at (213) 805-5301 to screen your case and make an appointment with the appropriate attorney.
+To speak to an employment lawyer about your rights and options after an unjust job termination, call our staff at (213) 805-5301 to screen your case and make an appointment with the appropriate attorney, or fill out the form below so we may pre-screen your case.

 Employment Discrimination Resource Links: